carlorandone/IstioAKS/README.md

 # IstioAKS
-File for the Article on Istio add-on for Azure AKS
+Files for the Article on Istio add-on for Azure AKS